cgspeck/kopia-fsrepo-recovery/src/resources/extract_unknown_error_help.md

 ```
 ----

-You need to investigate the unknown errors listed above or use the --continue-on-unknown-error argument.
+You need to investigate the unknown errors listed above or use the --continue-on-unknown-errors argument.

 The following commands may help to identify what blobs belong to what object files: